Emperor penguin population to slide due Antarctic climate change

 Overall, numbers were set to fall by at least 19 percent from current levels by 2100 as sea ice melts.
 And two-thirds of colonies of the birds, which have distinctive golden head patches, would decline by more than half, it said.

-“It’s not happy news for the emperor penguin,” said Hal Castellan of the U.S. Woods Hole Oceanographic Institution, a co-author of the study in the journal Nature Climate Change.
+“It’s not happy news for the emperor penguin,” said Hal Caswell of the U.S. Woods Hole Oceanographic Institution, a co-author of the study in the journal Nature Climate Change.

 Populations of most of 18 types of penguins are decreasing, according to a Red List run by conservation experts.
 Emperors are one of three species rated stable, with around 600,000 birds.
 Only king, adelie and chinstrap penguins are increasing.